Rathachai/rdf4u/README.md

 # rdf4u
-This is sourcecode of rdf4u in pure HTML with jQuery, D3js, and Bootstrap.
+Here is the sourcecode of rdf4u in pure HTML with jQuery, D3js, and Bootstrap.

-Feel free to use for your research.
+Feel free to use for enhancing your research.

 Demo site: http://rathachai.github.io/rdf4u/